pranavmaneriker/pranavmaneriker.github.io/about.md

 ![Me][Photo]{: .circle-image}

-I am a fourth year undergraduate in the Department of Computer Science and Engineering at IIT Kanpur.
+I am an undergraduate (just finished!) at the Department of Computer Science and Engineering at IIT Kanpur.

-I should (hopefully) graduate with a minor in Literature.
+I have completed all requirements to graduate with a minor in Literature, so I'm hoping to.

-My interests include parallelisation, functional programming and machine learning.
+My interests include parallelisation, functional programming, cryptology, security and machine learning.

 Apart from that, I enjoy squash, speedcubing, chess, snooker and reading (mostly fiction).